• Skip to primary navigation

 In most cases, ataxic cerebral palsy isn’t diagnosed until the child shows developmental delays.

-When children start to display awkward movements, difficulty following objects with the eyes, or problems grasping things, parents generally seek medical advice that provides the diagnosis.
+When children start to display awkward movements, difficulty following objects with their eyes, or problems grasping objects, parents generally seek medical advice to receive a diagnosis.

 Treatments for Ataxic Cerebral Palsy